joseph-aoun/Boston-Project/README.md

 - Time-series analysis.
 - Neural networks.

-## How do you plan on visualizing the data? (e.g. interactive t-SNE plot, scatter plot of feature x vs. feature y)
+## How do you plan on visualizing the data?

 Our group plans on using a [website](https://www.data-to-viz.com/) to help us decide what visualizations we can make.